 Duties of care for swimming pool owners include taking steps to prevent accidental drowning but also keeping drains and covers well maintained.
 Poor pool maintenance can easily lead to drowning accidents.
 Owners must also post warning signs regarding any known risks (e.g. “No Diving”).
 Owners of attractive nuisances like swimming pools have high acceptable standards of care to invited guests and trespassing children in Georgia.

-If you or your child sustained injuries while at a hotel swimming pool or another public area, such as the YMCA or a school pool, retain an attorney for legal assistance.
+If you or your child sustained injuries while at a hotel swimming pool or another public area, such as the YMCA or a school pool, retain a Georgia swimming pool accident lawyer for legal assistance.
 Hotels and other entities often have aggressive insurance companies who may try to offer you less than your losses are worth.
 The lawyers at Butler Prather LLP have gone up against major insurance carriers in the country.
 We have what you need to take a stand against company negligence.
 Call (800) 242-2962 to get in touch with our Atlanta team.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.